Observe and record animal behaviour

 • Abnormal Behavior: A sudden decrease or increase in appetite is a cause for concern in cats.

-• Causes: Loss of appetite can signal a variety of health issues, including dental problems, gastrointestinal disease, infections, or stress.
+• Causes: Loss of appetite can signal various health issues, including dental problems, gastrointestinal disease, infections, or stress.
 Conversely, excessive eating could be a sign of underlying conditions like diabetes or hyperthyroidism.

 • When to Watch: Pay attention to sudden changes in feeding habits, particularly if accompanied by weight loss or gain.